 "Spontaneous" is a word for time-wasters.
 If you can avoid it, make sure you account for all your time in your daily schedule.
 Create a task list and prioritize the times, first according to deadlines and second to importance.
 If a task seems complex, break it down into more easily Achievable components.
 Record how much time you allocate each item in a calendar, and then monitor your time to see when you’ve gone into overtime.
 Review at the end of each day and week to modify your estimating process and your efficiency for each task.

 U.S. workers now spend an average of 3.2 hours per day checking work emails and more than 90 minutes per day recovering from email interruptions.
-It’s a serious crisis we’re helping to solve with our recent post on Manage Your Email Information Flood at Work, which provides tips for effective email management.
+It’s a serious crisis we’re helping to solve with our recent post 5 Tips for Managing Email Overload which provides tips for effective email management.
 An excellent first step to take is to set aside a block of time each day to read and respond to emails and let your collaborators know you’ll be reachable and responsive during that time.